 Rounders Lesson #4: The Truck Route Makes Demands of You, Too

-While Mike pondered his future on a street corner in a seedy industrial neighborhood alongside his poker pal Joey Knish, the “backup plan” was already in place.
+While Mike pondered his future on a street corner in a blue collar residential neighborhood alongside his poker pal Joey Knish, the “backup plan” was already in place.
 For sure, these lifeline opportunities are available to those who forget the “cardinal rule” of professional gambling, but you shouldn’t assume they’ll always be there waiting at one’s whim.